gaultier/blog/wayland_from_scratch.md

 Note that I have only run it on Linux; it should work (meaning: compile and run) on other platforms running Wayland such as FreeBSD, it's just that I have not tried.

+*Note that the code in this article has not been written in the most robust way, it simply exits when things are not how they should be for example.
+So, not production ready, but still a good learnign resource and a good fundation for more.*

 ## Wayland basics

 Wayland is a protocol specification for GUI applications (and more), in short.
 We will write the client side, while the server side is a compositor which understands our protocol.
 If you have a Wayland desktop right now, a Wayland compositor is already running so there is nothing to do.

-Much like X11, a client opens a UNIX socket, sends some commands in a specific format (different from the X11 protocol), to open a window and the server can also send messages to notify the client to resize the window, that there is some keyboard input, etc. It's important to note that contrary to X11, in Wayland, the client only has access to its own window.
+Much like X11, a client opens a UNIX socket, sends some commands in a specific format (which are different from the X11 ones), to open a window and the server can also send messages to notify the client to resize the window, that there is some keyboard input, etc. It's important to note that contrary to X11, in Wayland, the client only has access to its own window.

 It is also interesting to note that Wayland is quite a limited protocol and any GUI will have to use extension protocols.